MerginMaps/docs/src/dev/integration/index.md

 `user_id` (int): ID of the user.

 `project_role`: (string): New role.
-[See the roles options](../../manage/permissions.md##project-permissions-overview)
+[See the roles options](../../manage/permissions/index.md#project-permissions-overview)

-> Note: the user must be first added to the project (via [Add project collaborator](./index.md#add-project-collaborator)) before calling this method, even if he/she is already a workspace member or guest.
+> The user must be first added to the project (via [Add project collaborator](./index.md#add-project-collaborator)) before calling this method, even if he/she is already a workspace member or guest.

 #### Remove project collaborator